the practical kitchen

 • Add chilled honey butter and toss it with the flour mixture, pinching and smushing it between your fingers until the butter pieces are the size of large peas or small grapes.

-• Bake TK minutes at 400°F. After 10 minutes, spoon melted honey butter over the biscuits and return to the oven for an additional 2-3 minutes.
+• Bake for 13-15 minutes at 400°F. After 10 minutes, spoon melted honey butter over the biscuits and return to the oven for an additional 3-5 minutes.
+Best served warm.

 YOUR NOTES